Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	1. Challenge cured:  Anti-Panarchism
 		1. Challenge cure interpretation:  Panarchists are...
 VERY diverse.
 Anti-Panarchism doesn't make sense if you meet enough of them.
 Panarchialization policies involve bringing in ideas, people, and random-ass technologies from all over the galaxy to see how the whole galaxy might be able to solve local problems.
 		2. Alternate challenge cure:  Within my reformed structure of the Panarchy, panarchialization policies survive as (questionable) social science investments, and the promotion of hedonology and voluntary order may be a key part of reducing anti-panarchic sentiment.
 By creating a society that operates without authoritarianism, they show that panarchism is a way forward to a more advanced society.
+	2. Authorial protest:  This technology should have been named HYPERCONSENSUALITY.
+It takes down the forcible requirements of government and pits all governance against the basic test of panarchic multigovernments:  that everything, even taxation, must be consensually enacted among people who have given over the consent to be governed.
-	2. Authorial protest:  Panarchializing a star system while there are still anti-panarchists in it strikes me as VERY RUDE.
+	3.  ~~Authorial protest:  Panarchializing a star system while there are still anti-panarchists in it strikes me as VERY RUDE.
 This technology in general seems like it carries a risk of making local politics more hostile...
 As powerful as it is, it's also inefficient.
 Moreover, it promotes bureaucratic conflict in government!
-	3. Mechanism proposal:  Presenting panarchism as being up-front about the search for MEANING IN CONTRADICTION sounds kind of mean at first, but it also sounds better than the stuffy search for unity around some set of ideals that will only be defined by specialists in ivory towers.
-Panarchialization supports the prosperity of society very broadly by acknowledging great sweeps of government projects that are all worth prosperity to *someone*.
+	4. Mechanism proposal:  Presenting panarchism as being up-front about the search for MEANING IN CONTRADICTION sounds kind of mean at first, but it also sounds better than the stuffy search for unity around some set of ideals that will only be defined by specialists in ivory towers.  ~~Panarchialization supports the prosperity of society very broadly by acknowledging great sweeps of government projects that are all worth prosperity to *someone*.
-	4. Mechanism proposal:  I think this tech really does support voluntary order!
+	5. Mechanism proposal:  I think this tech really does support voluntary order!
 It's about implementing the Panarchic Multigovernment where as much as possible EVERYTHING is made consensual!
 Hyperconsensuality is how this magnifies cultural attainment!
-	5. Categorization:  This is one of the foremost Hedonological technologies in the game, because the all-consensual society no longer has punishment tools as a way to get its way.
+	6. Categorization:  This is one of the foremost Hedonological technologies in the game, because the all-consensual society no longer has punishment tools as a way to get its way.
 (Note to self: when condensing this down to a page in a book, focus on the consensual society interpretation.)
-	6. Progression analysis:  The experimental factor in panarchialization should not be missed.
-Panarchic social experimentation is about trying to aggregate and implement data about effective governing practices from across the galaxy.
-That's why this technology leads into 'Panarchic Data Posts'.
-Governments that are panarchializing are pulling on this data well and trying to add new experiments of their own to it.
+	7. Progression analysis:  The experimental factor in panarchialization should not be missed.
+Panarchializing governments lose great chunks of their programs as hyperconsensuality challenges them and tears them apart.
+What stabilizes without force may be very different from how it started.
-	7. Mechanism synthesis:  I think this tech is actually really banal and it almost amounts to saying, "We're trying a lot of stuff, okay?
+	8.  ~~Mechanism synthesis:  I think this tech is actually really banal and it almost amounts to saying, "We're trying a lot of stuff, okay?
 We're NOT sure how to rule."
 There's some virtue in that!
-	8. Progression analysis:  Base culture development tries to resolve frictions in society by making people more harmonious and impressive to each other.
+	9. Progression analysis:  Base culture development tries to resolve frictions in society by making people more harmonious and impressive to each other.
 It counters (or is countered by) blandness and civil unrest.
 Panarchists want to be cool, and they want the government to be cool.
 That's why this tech leads into panarchic retreats.
 When the government is trying to do cool stuff, that draws in tourists.
-	9. Downside analysis:  Although its base claim is that it increases cultural productivity, I've observed that this technology mysteriously lowers incomes when implemented.
-However, it still increases Wealth, thus increasing population and science.
-I interpret this as meaning that panarchialization increases frictional losses and inefficiencies in government due to an increase in wasted/duplicated/contradictory efforts, but it also accelerates the rate at which the government incorporates diverse individuals and trials new methods of organization.
+	10. Downside analysis:  Although its base claim is that it increases cultural productivity, I've observed that this technology mysteriously lowers incomes when implemented.
+However, it still increases Wealth, thus increasing population and science.  ~~I interpret this as meaning that panarchialization increases frictional losses and inefficiencies in government due to an increase in wasted/duplicated/contradictory efforts, but it also accelerates the rate at which the government incorporates diverse individuals and trials new methods of organization.~~  It lowers taxation authority, gimping revenues.
+Massive tax evasaion sets in.
-	10. Progression analysis:  This would be 5/5 smooth as it suggests nothing about the initial technology base at which society starts implementing it (no need for disruptive imports of alien technology), but it loses two points by suggesting that the society is trying a bunch of contradictory experiments.
+	11. Progression analysis:  This would be 5/5 smooth as it suggests nothing about the initial technology base at which society starts implementing it (no need for disruptive imports of alien technology), but it loses two points by suggesting that society is trying a bunch of contradictory experiments.
 That is intrinsically rough.
 This change to society can *start* at any tech level, but it can*not* be hypersmooth.
-	11. Mechanism proposal:  Like with Absolute Freedom, this society must attain a minimum standard of policing to prevent people from retaliating against those who have different beliefs from their own.
+	12. Mechanism proposal:  Like with Absolute Freedom, this society must attain a minimum standard of policing to prevent people from retaliating against those who have different beliefs from their own.
 It's necessary for Panarchialization that disagreements be kept peaceful... despite the stress of disagreements.
 This peace is another form of cultural power.
-	12. Bureaucratic waste analysis:  This technology implicitly pits different teams of bureaucrats against each other.
+	13.  ~~Bureaucratic waste analysis:  This technology implicitly pits different teams of bureaucrats against each other.
 Due to the pacifism of bureaucrats, it's unlikely that anyone will die of that, and the resulting bureaucratic wastage is mostly literal.
 This might be fun for most of the policy's lifespan, but the inevitability of wasted effort and the rise of unnecessary arbitrary polarization might also be fairly rated to have dystopic potential in extremis, as will the implicit division of society under unusual and shifting rulesets.
+	14. Progression analysis:  The Panarchic Ritualists are desperate for influence, because they're desperate to find people who pay taxes voluntarily and/or who can influence others into paying taxes voluntarily.
+Hyperconsensuality explains much about their whole tech tree.
+	15. Bureaucratic waste analysis:  Panarchialization opens the door to massive tax evasion by requiring voluntary collection of taxation.
+This may be one of the driving factors of bureaucratic waste in the game in general, since it's implied that panarchial multigovernments work in ALL of the Viceregal territories, so that people eventually structure their whole income so that it's *all* being run through Panarchic organizations without anything going to the Viceregal administration itself.
-	13. Liberation rating:  4/5, +1 with Seat of Justice
+	16. Liberation rating:  5/5
-	14. Protection rating:  4/5, +1 with Penal Retreats
+	17. Protection rating:  ?/5
-	15. Technological smoothness:  4/5
+	18. Technological smoothness:  4/5
-	16. Technological extremophilia:  5/5
+	19. Technological extremophilia:  5/5
-	17. Stress/Boredom rating:  3/5 (Eustress)
+	20. Stress/Boredom rating:  3/5 (Eustress)
-	18. Me-points: 1/3
+	21. Me-points: 2/3
-	19. Kind of person most protected:  Sociologists
+	22. Kind of person most protected:  ~~Sociologists~~ People who pay taxes when they don't even have to.
-	20. Special categories:  Diversifying, Detached, Hedonological, Furry
+	23. Special categories:  Diversifying, ~~Detached~~, Hedonological, ~~Furry
-	21. Conversion potential:  Unknown
+	24. Conversion potential:  Unknown
-4. Frictionless Highways
+5. Frictionless Highways
 	1. Challenge cured: Poor Local Logistics
 		1. Challenge cure interpretation:  The same people who know how to make frictionless highways know how to fix local logistics... maybe.
 I'm not sure about this interpretation, but I wanted to record it.
 		2. Challenge note:  This is part of the "Industrial Collapse" crisis set, which includes "hollowed system" and "resource depletion".
 Logistics can be crushed into shapes that look bizarre afterwards when the logistical network was originally set up for different patterns of available raw materials.
 When resources have been badly depleted, people are often left living and working in places that are stuck with the lifestyle "backwater noveau".